 One Coordinator works out of the Ulladulla NPWS office and covers the South Coast Region from Wollongong to Batemans Bay.
 A second coordinator works out of the Narooma NPWS office, covering the Far South Coast Region from Batemans Bay to the NSW/Victorian border.

-Since its establishment, this program has developed strong partnerships between the DECC, other state and government agencies (e.g. Department of Lands, Livestock Health and Pest Authority (formerly Rural Lands Protection Board “RLPB”), local councils), local environment groups (e.g. Eurobodalla Natural History Society, Far South Coast Birdwatchers, Eurobodalla Landcare) and individual members of the community, including over 100 dedicated volunteers.
+Since its establishment, this program has developed strong partnerships between the NPWS, other state and government agencies (e.g. Department of Lands, Local Land Services (formerly Rural Lands Protection Board “RLPB”), local councils), local environment groups (e.g. Eurobodalla Natural History Society, Far South Coast Birdwatchers, Landcare), Marine Parks and individual members of the community, including over 100 dedicated volunteers.

 Some of the biggest threats to Shorebirds are: